monoira/.dotfiles/README.md

 METHOD SPECIFIC REQUIREMENTS:

-Must have ssh key and be signed up to Github with it since this uses git clone with ssh
+Must have ssh key and be signed in to Github with it since this uses git clone with ssh

 ```bash